About

 He took a job as principal of Marquette University High School.
 But he soon realized that administration wasn’t what he was meant to do with his life.
 His strengths lay in more personal interaction.

 So he traded his principal position for a 20-year teaching career at Marquette High.
-He later moved to Marquette University, where he’s become a campus institution as a hall minister for the past 10 years.
+He later moved to Marquette University, where he’s become a campus institution as a hall minister for 15 years.
+He is presently working in Ignatian/Jesuit Spirituality Formation for the adult community associated with Marquette High School.
+This means doing outreach to faculty and staff, alumni, and parents.

 Sometimes, Father Majka gets a glimpse of how much he’s meant to people.
 It’s especially satisfying when former students ask him to officiate at their weddings.
 He estimates he’s presided over 120 wedding ceremonies in the last 30 years, some as far away as Puerto Rico.